Canada Business Visa Program for startups

 In general, all of them are going to analyze your business plan and see the following criteria:

-- If your business is already earning income, if it is scalable, and if there is potential to become a global business.
+- If the business is already earning income if it is scalable, and if there is potential to become a global business.

-- If your business plan is in line with Canadian laws and if it is not going to impact any local market negatively.
+- Is the company’s business plan in line with Canadian laws and do they impact any local market negatively?

-- If you already are self-sustainable and if you have the potential to receive investments.
+- If you are already self-sustainable and have the potential to receive investments.

-- The applicant must have at least 10% of the company rights.
-Canadian government requires that together applicant and intuition must have at least 50% of the business rights.
+- The applicant must have at least 10% of the company’s rights.
+The Canadian government requires that together applicant and intuition must have at least 50% of the business rights.

-- If your business brings innovative solutions, especially to renewable energy, bioscience, and business services, or any other field by using technology.
+- Does your company bring innovative solutions, especially to renewable energy, bioscience, and business services, or any other field by using technology?